Key Takeaways

 What Is Lean Portfolio Management (LPM)?

-Lean Portfolio Management (LPM) is an evolution of traditional portfolio management that draws from Lean thinking to optimize how organizations manage multiple projects and strategic initiatives.
-Its core goal is to ensure that every investment directly contributes to business objectives - minimizing waste, improving responsiveness, and maximizing delivered value.
+Lean Portfolio Management is an evolution of traditional portfolio management that draws from Lean thinking to optimize how organizations manage multiple projects and strategic initiatives.
+The goal is to create a system where time, funding, and talent are allocated to the work that delivers the highest business value, removing waste, and enabling more adaptive planning.

 LPM operates through three core pillars: